 Bathroom is available, BUT children MUST be accompanied by an adult.

-Parents must disclose if a child has special needs or health issues, not limited to but including ADD, ADHD, autism, retardation, coordination issues, and asthma.
+Parents must disclose if a child has special needs or health issues, not limited to but including ADD, ADHD, autism, coordination issues, and asthma.

 Please make sure your child has showered or bathed before the lesson, as cleanliness is paramount.

-Please do not put sunblock on your child, as it leaves a greasy residue in the pool that can cause bloackage.
+Please do not put sunblock on your child, as it leaves a greasy residue in the pool that can cause blockage.
 Our pool is shaded by UV protected shade sails, and therefore sunblock is not necessary.

 ~ Fear in learning how to swim is natural.
 Always remember your children are in safe, loving, CPR-certified, experienced hands.